clearlinux/clear-linux-documentation/source/reference/system-requirements.rst

 .. caution::

-   Advanced users who wish to install on a disk with less than the recommended system requirements may use the flag ``--skip-validation-size``.
+   Advanced users who wish to install on a disk using less than the recommended space requirements may use the flag ``--skip-validation-size``.
 Use of this flag may cause the installation to fail due to inadequate disk space.

 For use cases requiring minimal resources, |CL| :ref:`about <about>` can